AEI World Forum: Format

 The AEI World Forum is private and off the record.
 The World Forum consists of plenary sessions, topical small-group discussion sessions, informal conversational time, and recreational activities.
 According to the Vail Valley Foundation, "Senior U.S. cabinet officers and legislators provide candid briefings on important policy initiatives.
 Heads of major international corporations discuss business and financial developments.
 Government officials from Europe, Asia and the Americas debate international strategic and economic issues in a private, informal atmosphere, far removed from the distractions of day-to-day business."

 Journalists are not able to officially report on discussions taking place, leading to claims that the event is “secretive”.
 However, this does not prevent journalists from obtaining discussion topics, or from speaking at the events off the record.

-The Forum attracts right-leaning politicians, and has included members of the Trump Administration and UK Conservative party government ministers.
+The Forum attracts right-leaning politicians, and has included members of the first Trump administration and UK Conservative party government ministers.
 It has also been reported that its members shaped discussions ahead of the 2016 Republican Party presidential primaries.